-Person(s) means any individual, partnership, firm, association, agency, joint venture, company, trust, estate, corporation, board, cooperative, interstate body, commission, institution, utility, governmental entity, NPDES permittee, or other legal entity or their legal representatives, agents or assigns.
+Person(s) means any individual, partnership, firm, association, agency, joint venture, company, trust, estate, corporation, board, cooperative, interstate body, commission, institution, utility, governmental entity, NPDES permittee or other legal entity, or their legal representative, agents or assigns.

-Pollutant means any substance that alters the chemical, physical, biological, thermal and/or radiological integrity of water.
+Pollutant means any substance that alters or has the potential to alter the chemical, physical, biological, thermal and/or radiological integrity of water.